volcengine/datatester-go-sdk/README.md

 	// attributes: User properties.
 Only used for allocating the traffic attributes := map[string]interface{}{
 	}
-	// decisionId(ssid): The local user identifier.
+	// decisionId: The local user identifier.
 Not used for event tracking.
 You need to replace it with the actual user ID
-	// trackId(userId): The user identifier for event tracking.
+	// trackId(uuid): The user identifier for event tracking.
 You need to replace it with the actual user ID value, err := abClient.Activate("${experiment_key}", "decisionId", "trackId", true, attributes) if err != nil {
 		return